Hikaruleon/Acer-A515-51G-Hackintosh/README.md

 <p align="center">
-<b>⭐ Please consider starring this repository if it helped you! ⭐</b>
+<b>⭐ Please consider starring SiddheshNan's repository if it helped you! ⭐</b>
 </p>

 ---